voicerepublic/voicerepublic_dev/doc/streambox/guide.md

     dd if=streambox.img of=/dev/rdisk3 bs=32m

-Did you spot the difference?
 The `m` in the `bs`-option is lowercase, instead of uppercase as in Linux.
 Also, no progress display.
-You can use the trick with the interrupt to display current progress, though (see Linux).
+You can use the trick with the interrupt to display current progress, though (as described for Linux).
 Or just press `CTRL+T`.
 *It might be easier to just install gnu coreutils and use its dd, since it is a lot more up to date than the version Apple provides.*

 Second, you should use diskutil for all operations concerning disks and filesystem.